Cheapest Car Insurance Rates for October 2021

 Why No Down Payment Car Insurance May Be Difficult to Find

 Low down payment car insurance is typically not too hard to locate depending on where you live and what companies are available in your area.
+Some companies even offer half off your first payment.
 However, if you're looking for a no money down car insurance policy, remember insurance companies incur fees for each new driver they insure.
 These fees may include running background and credit checks on the driver and pulling the driver’s driving history from the Bureau of Motor Vehicles.
 It also covers the cost of underwriting the policy and creating the new account, which are known as administrative fees.
 In order to offset these initial fees, many car insurance companies require a certain percentage of the total premium as a down payment, and these amounts can range from 10 to 30 percent.
 It’s rare for an auto insurance company to charge more than 30 percent as a down payment, but it can happen.
 You still may be able to find a 0 down payment insurance policy though depending on a number of factors.

 For example: Let’s say that you need a full coverage car insurance policy that includes collision, comprehensive and liability insurance for your new car.
 Your total 6-month premium is $900 and the insurance company is asking for 10 percent up-front.
 This means that you would have to pay the insurance company $90 before they will activate your new policy.